The Footloom Process Simplified

-3. Organizing the color of thread on metal spools.
-The spools of thread are aligned by color, on a long rectangular homemade device, called a trascañonera, that helps organize the order of color required by the fabric design.
+2. The spools of thread are aligned by color on a long rectangular device called a cañonera, which helps organize the order of color required by the fabric design.

-4. Sorting the thread by color and width.
-The weaver then lays out the threads piece by piece using her fingers and hands to sort the desired pattern onto another homemade spinning piece of equipment, called an Urdidora, that stands taller than the weaver herself.
-This step takes into account the color and width of each stripe in a pattern.
+3. The weaver then separates and organizes the threads piece by piece using her fingers and hands.
+Then she sorts the desired pattern onto another handmade spinning piece of equipment, called an urdidora, that stands taller than herself.

 4. The organized thread then goes through a piene (comb-like device) to determine the thickness of each section.

 5. The thread is then mounted onto the footloom.
 It’s finally ready to weave!

 6. The foot pedals control the threads that move up and down as the weft (the horizontal thread) is passed through the warp (the vertical thread).
 The weavers work simultaneously with their hands and feet to create the fabric you see on the bags.